Darkstone

-Darkstone: Evil Reigns (Darkstone in North America) is an action role-playing video game developed by Delphine Software International for Microsoft Windows and PlayStation.
+Darkstone: Evil Reigns (Darkstone in North America) is an action role-playing video game developed by Delphine Software International for Microsoft Windows and PlayStation released in 1999.

 In 2014, the French publisher Anuman Interactive launched a remake available on iPad, iPhone and Android, with the cooperation of the original game's author Paul Cuisset.

 Plot

 In the distant past a corrupt monk, Draak, turned against the goddess of light, Kaliba, and turned himself into a dragon.
 However, he was eventually thwarted from destroying the world via the Time Orb, created from seven of Kaliba's tears.
 To protect the Time Orb from Draak's followers, it was split apart again by Kaliba's monks and the seven crystals hidden across the four lands of Uma.

 The game begins when Draak has recovered from his earlier defeat and returned with his minions to the world of Uma.
 As part of his return he has created the Darkstone, which drains life energy from Uma, bringing death and mayhem.
 Players take on the role of an adventurer who has to recreate the Time Orb and use this to slay Draak in his lair.

 Beginning in an unnamed village, the player can choose from a range of characters (warrior/Amazon, wizard/sorceress, assassin/thief and monk/priestess) and from here they quest across the four lands of Uma - Ardyl, Marghor, Omar and Serkesh - to solve quests, kill the evil creatures roaming the lands and delve into dungeons to locate the seven crystals to form the Time Orb.
 At some point in the gameplay the Darkstone itself erupts out of the ground in the village, switching the game from the previous colour scheme of a sunny day to more oppressive purples.

 There are seven crystals to be found after completing quests in the dungeons: the purple Crystal of Wisdom, the red Crystal of Virtue, the blue Crystal of Bravery, the yellow Crystal of Nobility, the turquoise Crystal of Compassion, the green Crystal of Integrity and the grey Crystal of Strength.
 These are magically reassembled by the hermit Sebastian to form the crystal Time Orb.

 Villagers will ask the player to do optional quests in return for money, either retrieving artifacts or killing an infamous monster, and are randomly selected for each new game.
 The artifacts are the Holy Grail, the Royal Diadem, the Shield of Light, the Unicorn's Horn, the Horn of Plenty, the Dragon's Scale, the Magic Anvil, the Path Book, the Medallion of Melchior, the Sacred Scroll, the Stone of Souls, the Cursed Sword, the Storm Flower, the Claw of Sargon, the Celestial Harp, the Bard's Music Score and the Broken Vase.
 The monsters are the ratman Buzbal the Furious, the vampire Nosferatu and the skeletal Evil Garth.

 The crystal quests are found by exploring the lands of Uma to find NPCs who send you into nearby dungeons.